 Might there be more to that exhaustion you're feeling?

-It's time to stop being proud of how busy and tired you are and be alarmed.
+Stop being proud of how busy and tired you are.

 As faithful readers of my blog, I know that you’ve been asking the people in your life how they are over the past few weeks.
 If you haven’t, make sure you read this post on the importance of asking the question ‘how are you?’, really listening to the answer and then answering honestly when you're asked.